damianhakert/damianhakert.github.io/source/_posts/2015-11-22-gitlab-8-2-released.markdown

   - .config
 ```

-Do you simply want to have all files that are not tracked by git?
+Do you simply want to have all files that are not tracked by Git?
 You can
 with one single setting:

 ```